AviatrixSystems/avxlabs-docs/docs/ace-automation/_sources/docs/start.md

 Note the 3 VPCs:

-- An `Aviatrix` in AWS, containing the Aviatrix Controller, CoPilot, and a jumpbox ec2 to be used as a terraform execution environment with the code for these labs and terraform already installed.
+- An `Aviatrix` vpc in AWS, containing the Aviatrix Controller, CoPilot, and a jumpbox ec2 to be used as a terraform execution environment with the code for these labs and terraform already installed.
 - A spoke VPC in AWS with 3 ec2 instances in their own subnet(s)
 - A spoke VNet in Azure wih 3 VMs in their own subnet(s)